Girls on the Run unveils ‘Power Up Activity Kit’

 Each activity aims to teach girls important skills such as how to cope when things get difficult, demonstrate care for self and others and practice positivity.
 From the silly starters to the fun movement games and challenges, the activities were designed to get girls to laugh, create and grow.

-Kits cost $49 and include an 8-week physical activity guide, an exclusive t-shirt, a Power Up Activity Book and a completion certificate.
+Kits cost $49 and include an eight-week physical activity guide, an exclusive t-shirt, a Power Up Activity Book and a completion certificate.
 For more information or to purchase a kit, visit https://ihhs.appstate.edu/power-up.

 (0) comments